kamilkisiela/graphql-hive/docs/DEVELOPMENT.md

 ### Legacy Auth0 Integration

-**Note:** If you are not working at The Guild, you can safely ignore this section.
+**Note:** If you are not working at The Guild or on the legacy Auth0 sign-up feature, you can safely ignore this section.

 Since we migrated from Auth0 to SuperTokens there is a compatibility layer for importing/migrating accounts from Auth0 to SuperTokens.